 - maintaining a healthy body weight

-- participating in regular health screening and other tests
+- participating in regular follow-up and health check-ups

 How long will it take before I feel like myself again after my transplant?